 Lastly, with His message and mission already misinterpreted by the masses, Palm Sunday occurred.
 Palm Sunday was the day that Jesus triumphantly entered the city of Jerusalem riding on a donkey (Matthew 21:7), fulfilling the Old Testament prophecy of a king coming in peace (Zechariah 9:9).
 Crowds lay down their cloaks and palm branches, representing their nation's hope in a royal and political leader.
 The crowds then sang songs of hope and deliverance, thinking the king finally arrived to bring revolution.
 They thought physical freedom was here.

 Listen to their shouts, “Hosanna!
 Blessed is he who comes in the name of the Lord, even the King of Israel!”
-(John 12:13) These crowd were fully convinced their king had come.
-And while their savior had indeed arrived, it was not in the way they wanted or expected.
+(John 12:13) This crowd was fully convinced their King had come.
+And while their Savior had indeed arrived, it was not in the way they wanted or expected.
 Jesus came to bring peace to Jerusalem not by overthrowing Rome, but by offering Himself as a once-for-all sacrifice for the sins of the whole world.
 He had not come to bring physical freedom, but to resolve a more pressing issue and pave the way for spiritual freedom.
-The people’s hearts were not ready for this kind of king.
-So, only a few days later, they called for him to be crucified.
+The people’s hearts were not ready for this kind of King.
+So, only a few days later, they called for Him to be crucified.
 The same people waving palm branches and offering praises would soon scream, "crucify!"
-(Matthew 27:22) – all because they saw and heard but didn’t truly understand.
-I pray that we would see, hear, and understand.
-Let us be mindful of who Jesus says he is this week.
+(Luke 23:21) – all because they saw and heard but didn’t truly understand.